Breast reconstruction in London

 Breast reconstruction surgical techniques

-There are two main techniques used in breast reconstruction.
-Implant based reconstruction and flap based reconstruction.
+There are two main techniques used in breast reconstruction, implant based reconstruction and flap based reconstruction.
 The technique which your surgeon uses will be based on the physical characteristics of your breasts and your goals for treatment.
 In some cases it may be necessary to perform more than one breast reconstruction procedure which is staged to take place over a period of three to six months to achieve optimal results.
 The final part of breast reconstruction is to create an aesthetically pleasing nipple and areola.

 Breast reconstruction can be performed either at the same time as a mastectomy procedure or it can be performed as a delayed procedure where it is performed a number of months later.
 Sometimes the reconstruction can be performed a year or more later.
-The ideal treatment approach will be determined by a patients overal state of health and their preferences for treatment.
+The ideal treatment approach will be determined by a patients overall state of health and their preferences for treatment.
 In cases where breast reconstruction is being performed only for one breast then your surgeon may recommend a simultaneous breast symmetry procedure on the opposite breast.
 This may be a breast augmentation with an implant or fat grafting, breast lift or a breast reduction.
 These procedures can help to improve breast aesthetics for improved self-confidence.

 Implant based reconstruction